ndless-nspire/Luna/ReadMe.txt

 License
 =======

+Luna is covered by the Mozilla Publice License v1.1.
 This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit (http://www.openssl.org/).
 This product is based on a derived version of MiniZip.